 See How to transfer data between your Cloud Environment PD and workspace storage for instructions on how to move your files off of the PD before deleting it.

 Delete the cloud environment, then the PD

-Note that you can't delete a persistent disk that's attached to a cloud environment without first deleting that environment.
-If you go to your Cloud Environments page (main menu navigation > your name > "Cloud Environment" from the top left corner of any page in Terra), you'll see separate items for the Cloud Environment application and the detachable Persistent Disk.
-You can delete either of these here, but the option to delete the detachable disk will be only activated after you've detached the disk by deleting the Environment first.
+Note: You can't delete a persistent disk that's attached to a cloud environment without first deleting that environment.
+The option to delete the PD through either of these menus will be activated only after you've detached the disk by deleting the Environment first.

-To keep from losing work while deleting or modifying your persistent disk, you may want to copy data from your Cloud Environment to another location.
+You can use this information when copying data from your Cloud Environment to another location in order to keep from losing work while deleting or modifying your persistent disk.
 For detailed instructions, see Saving data from an interactive environment to your workspace bucket.

 A note about auto-syncing behavior

-Auto-synching -when Terra frequently auto-save your notebook back to workspace storage - may affect files stored on the VM's persistent disk.
-When you use a notebook in a Terra workspace, the VM creates subdirectories named after the workspace in the directory where the PD is mounted, and Terra's auto-syncing feature regularly interacts with the notebooks in these subdirectories.
+Auto syncing - when Terra frequently autosaves your notebook back to workspace storage - may affect files stored on the VM's persistent disk.
+When you use a notebook in a Terra workspace, the VM creates subdirectories named after the workspace in the directory where the PD is mounted, and the Terra auto-syncing feature regularly interacts with the notebooks in these subdirectories.